 Since then Brian has built a portfolio career with quoted company non-executive directorships, including English China Clays (speciality minerals, chemicals and construction materials) Brammer (industrial and electrical components distribution) Unitech (power supplies and control systems) and Microgen (documentation and information management) He served on the Halifax Building Society’s London Board, prior to demutualisation.

-José Count of Rodas, is Secretary General, Aspen Institute España and Professor of Law & Jean Monnet Chair at ESADE, Ramón Llull University, Barcelona.
+José Count of Rodas is Secretary General of Aspen Institute España, Professor of Law and Jean Monnet Chair at ESADE, Ramón Llull University, Barcelona.
 He holds a Master of Laws (LL.M.) from Harvard University, a Master of Arts in International Relations from the Fletcher School of Law and Diplomacy and a Doctorate in Juridical Sciences (S.J.D.) from Harvard University.
 In 1991 he was admitted to the New York Bar.

 Cath is a Triple Olympian who competed at the Atlanta, Sydney and Athens Olympic Games as part of the GB rowing team.
 The highlights of her sporting career included becoming World Champion and Olympic silver medallist.
 Cath worked as a senior diplomat for the Foreign & Commonwealth Office for 12 years, specialising in conflict issues, with postings to Bosnia and Iraq.
 Her current work as a consultant, speaker and lecturer focuses on the principles of high performance and the challenge of delivering outstanding performance under difficult circumstances.